Prepare Your Data

 - In the data manager, click the Dataflows & Recipes tab.

-The Dataset Recipes subtab shows you a list of any recipes you already have.
+- On the Dataflows & Recipes tab, click the RECIPES subtab.
+The Recipes subtab shows you a list of any recipes you already have.

 - Enter a recipe name.
 Call this recipe Opportunities with SIC Descriptions.